Table Etiquette for Passing Items

 Keep it simple and orderly by sending everything around to the right, then replacing it on the table after everyone has had a chance to be served.

-Once food items have made their first round to the right, and are ready for a second round, or are requested to be passed, they may be sent back down the table in either direction.
+Once food items have made their first round to the right, or are requested to be passed, they may be sent back down the table in either direction.

 The most expedient direction is best.

 The Bread Basket

 - Serve yourself from the bread basket in front of you.